 “Where is this war?
 Can you see signs of it on a daily basis?”

 “Yes, sometimes they are shootings.
 Police shoot the drug dealers, they shoot back, so there are some areas where this happens.
 People in the favela know where those areas are and just don’t go there.
 Mostly it happens in small streets, deep in the favela”

-“I f****** hate when the tours groups come through the favela.
-You know those tour companies that come on their jeeps taking people around the favela.
-They don’t know anything about life here” – said Luiz when I asked him about his opinion on Favela Tours.
+“I hate when the tours groups come through the favela.
+You know those Rocinha favela tour companies that come on their jeeps taking people around the favela.
+They don’t know anything about life here” – said Luiz when we asked him about his opinion on Rocinha Favela Tours.

-Rocinha was exactly what I expected.
+The Rocinha favela was exactly what we expected.
 Many parts of this favela still lack proper housing, sanitation, and electricity …

-…and its residents work hard to survive day in and day out, many on only $1-2 a day.
+Electric wires hang on the streets of Rocinha…and its residents work hard to survive day in and day out, many on just a few dollars a day.

 Its streets are filled with rubbish and the houses are built on top of each other.

 But compared to other favelas in Rio, Rocinha shows glimpses of hope.
 It has better infrastructure and hundreds of established businesses that allow its residents, like Luiz, to earn and save for the future.

 Despite the gloomy preconception of favelas in Rio, we encourage you to consider visiting a favela during your stay in Rio.

 If you feel brave enough, try an independent Rocinha favela tour, but if you would rather have an organized tour, then do try to choose one that is led by a local rather than a corporate tour company.